Chocolate: History, types, production & other fun facts

 Is chocolate good for you?

-For many years, physicians warned against eating too much chocolate – suggesting that its high fat content contributed to acne (opens in new tab), caries, obesity (opens in new tab), high blood pressure (opens in new tab), heart disease (opens in new tab) and diabetes (opens in new tab).
-However, in recent years, the discovery of antioxidant (opens in new tab) compounds in chocolate has changed this perception and stimulated research on its potential health benefits, according to a 2013 review published in The Netherlands Journal of Medicine (opens in new tab).
+For many years, physicians warned against eating too much chocolate – suggesting that its high fat content contributed to acne, caries, obesity, high blood pressure, heart disease and diabetes.
+However, in recent years, the discovery of antioxidant compounds in chocolate has changed this perception and stimulated research on its potential health benefits, according to a 2013 review published in The Netherlands Journal of Medicine.

-Cocoa contains both healthy and unhealthy forms of dietary fat (opens in new tab), and contains minerals important for human health, including potassium, phosphorus, copper, iron, zinc and magnesium.
+Cocoa contains both healthy and unhealthy forms of dietary fat, and contains minerals important for human health, including potassium, phosphorus, copper, iron, zinc and magnesium.